Cotillion & Supper Club

 For Parents of Members

 We encourages families to attend to watch and listen and take the occasional photo, of course!
 We find that the presence of their parents gives the children support and reinforces the importance of the activity in their eyes.
 So, if your older child begs you not to come, understand those feelings, but come anyway!
 It’s natural for children to push away and it’s our job as adults to proactively guide and support them - whether or not they always agree.
-(Attire for guests can be found on the Dress Code page.)
+(Attire for guests can be found here.)

 Cotillion is a great activity to bring grandparents and other family members to observe.
 Cameras are always welcome.
 Visiting children are invited to enjoy refreshments and, when time allows, to participate in a fun novelty dance.